Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Analytification and models

 \begin{proof} We claim that it is enough to prove the result when $\cX$ is projective over $K^\circ$.
 Indeed, arguing locally, we may first assume that $\cX$ is affine, and we get the claim by choosing a closed embedding in an affine space and passing to the schematic closure in the corresponding projective space.
-Pick a closed embedding $\cX\hookrightarrow\P^N_{K^\circ}$, and denote by $I$ the corresponding homogeneous ideal of $R:=K^\circ[t_0,\dots,t_N]$.
-Since both $(R/I)\otimes K$ and $(R/I)\otimes\tK$ are noetherian, we may choose a finitely generated homogeneous ideal $I'\subset I$ such that $R/I'\to R/I$ becomes an isomorphism after tensoring with either $K$ or $\tK$.
+Pick a closed embedding $\cX\hookrightarrow\P^N_{K^\circ}$, and denote by $I$ the corresponding homogeneous ideal of $R:=K^\circ[t_0,\ldots,t_N]$.
+Since both $(R/I)\otimes K$ and $(R/I)\otimes\tK$ are Noetherian, we may choose a finitely generated homogeneous ideal $I'\subset I$ such that $R/I'\to R/I$ becomes an isomorphism after tensoring with either $K$ or $\tK$.
 This means that the finitely presented closed subscheme $\cX'\subset\P^N_{K^\circ}$ defined by $I'$ has the same special fiber and generic fiber as $\cX$.
 If we can show that $\cX'$ is flat over $K^\circ$, it will coincide with the schematic closure of its generic fiber, which will prove that $\cX=\cX'$ is finitely presented.
 But $\cX'$ is flat over $K^\circ$ if and only if the finite type $K^\circ$-module $\cV_m:=(R/I')_m$ is free for all $m\in\N$ large enough, which is indeed the case since $\dim_K \cV_m\otimes K=\dim_{\tK} \cV_m\otimes\tK$, by choice of $I'$. \end{proof}

 A model $\cX$ of $X$ determines a compact subset $\cX^\beth$ \footnote{The letter $\beth$ ('bet') is the second letter of the Hebrew alphabet.
-The chosen notation follows the lead of \cite{thu}.} of $X^\an$ and a \emph{reduction map}
+The chosen notation follows the lead of~\cite{thu}.} of $X^\an$ and an anticontinuous\footnote{The inverse image of an open is closed.} \emph{reduction map}

 as follows.
 If $\cX$ is affine, \ie $\cX=\spec(\cA)$ with $\cA$ a flat (\ie torsion-free) finite type $K^\circ$-algebra, then

 and the reduction $\red_\cX(x)$ of $x\in\cX^\beth$ is the point of $\cX_s$ induced by the prime ideal $\{f\in\cA\mid|f(x)|<1\}$.
 In the general case, $\cX$ is covered by finitely many affine open subschemes $\cU_i$, whose generic fibers $U_i$ give an affine open cover of $X$, and